amccarty/dot/README.md

 ### Other Requirements
 Assuming the above requirements are met, there are no additional dependencies necessary for Anaconda Repo.

+### Air Gap vs. Regular Installation
+This document contains installation instructions for two audiences: those with internet access on the destination server and those who have no access to internet resources.
+Many of the steps below have two sections: "*Air Gap Installation*" and "*Regular Installation*".
+Those without internet access should follow the *Air Gap Installation* instructions and those with internet access should follow *Regular Installation* instructions.

 ### Air Gap Media
 This document assumes that the Air Gap media is located at /installer on the server where the software is being installed.